Bylaws of the Western Field Ornithologists’

 F. Circulation Procedures.

-(a) Affix to it a unique number, consisting of the year of receipt (not the year of sighting) separated by a hyphen from the next available unused number, (starting with “001,” for that year).
+(a) Affix to it a unique number, consisting of the year of the sighting (not the year of receipt) separated by a hyphen from the next available unused number, (starting with “001,” for that year).
 Each description received in support of the same record shall receive the same number.
+Records of the same bird but circulated as a different species or form shall receive a new record number.

 (b) Record in a safe place at least the name of the reporter, the species of the bird, the date and locality of the record, and the record’s number.